Duma Key: Plot

-Wealthy Minnesotan building-contractor Edgar Freemantle barely survives a severe work-site accident wherein his truck is crushed by a crane.
-Freemantle loses his right arm, while suffering severe head injuries impairing his speech, vision, and memory.
-During his long recovery, Edgar experiences suicidal thoughts and violent abusive mood swings, spurring his wife to file for divorce.
+Edgar Freemantle, a wealthy Minnesotan building contractor, barely survives a severe worksite accident wherein his truck is crushed by a crane.
+Edgar loses his right arm while suffering severe head injuries impairing his speech, vision, and memory.
+During his long recovery, he experiences suicidal thoughts and violent, abusive mood swings, spurring his wife to file for divorce.

-On the advice of his psychologist, Dr. Kamen, Edgar relocates southward, renting a beach house on the island of Duma Key, off Florida's coast.
-Kamen further advises Freemantle to rekindle his onetime sketching hobby as a restorative.
-Edgar retains local college student Jack Cantori as part-time shopper and personal assistant.
-Soon after, Freemantle meets and befriends the island's other full-time residents, octogenarian heiress Elizabeth Eastlake (sufferer of final-stage dementia, whose family trust owns most of the island), and her live-in attendant, Jerome Wireman, himself a once-gifted attorney whose wife and daughter's tragic deaths led him to (unsuccessfully) attempt suicide via gunshot wound.
+On the advice of his psychologist, Dr. Kamen, Edgar relocates southward and rents a beach house on the island of Duma Key, off the Florida coast.
+Kamen further advises Edgar to rekindle his onetime sketching hobby as a restorative.
+Edgar retains local college student Jack Cantori as a part-time personal assistant.
+Soon after, he meets and befriends the island's other full-time residents, octogenarian heiress Elizabeth Eastlake (sufferer of final-stage dementia, whose family trust owns most of the island) and her live-in attendant, Jerome Wireman, himself a once-gifted attorney whose wife and daughter's tragic deaths led him to (unsuccessfully) attempt suicide via gunshot wound.

-Decades-old paranormal phenomena revisit the island as Freemantle delves obsessively into his art.
-Edgar creates with furious energy, lapsing into a semi-conscious haze; his paintings and sketches capture psychic visions, revealing his ex-wife's romantic affair, his friend's suicidal depression, and his younger daughter Ilse's fleeting marital engagement.
-Later, Freemantle uses his newfound artistic powers to manipulate the outside world, healing Wireman's degenerating neurological condition, and suffocating a child murderer in his jail cell.
-During Ilse's visit to Duma Key, the father-daughter duo drive to a disused, overgrown section of the island, where colors seem unnaturally vivid, and Ilse becomes violently ill.
-Elizabeth Eastlake warns Edgar via telephone conversations that Duma "has never been a lucky place for daughters", and that his paintings should be sold to multiple geographically-distant buyers, lest their otherworldly power grow too concentrated or dangerous.
+Decades-old paranormal phenomena revisit Duma Key as Edgar delves obsessively into his art, lapsing into a semi-conscious haze; his artwork captures psychic visions, revealing his ex-wife's affair, his friend's suicidal depression and his younger daughter Ilse's fleeting marital engagement.
+Later, Edgar uses his newfound artistic powers to manipulate the outside world, healing Jerome's degenerating neurological condition and suffocating a child murderer in his jail cell.
+When Ilse visits the island, she and Edgar drive to a disused, overgrown area where colors seem unnaturally vivid, and Ilse becomes violently ill.
+Elizabeth warns Edgar that Duma Key "has never been a lucky place for daughters" and that his paintings must be sold to multiple geographically distant buyers, lest their otherworldly power grow too concentrated or dangerous.

-Freemantle comes to learn that Duma Key's beach house has hosted many successful artists (including Salvador Dalí) during its eighty-year tenure, Elizabeth Eastlake was, herself, a prodigious artist in her childhood, and how both Edgar and Wireman manifest pronounced psychic talents while on or near the island, seemingly stemming from their debilitating brain injuries.
-Freemantle's artworks become more vivid and distressing, featuring ship-and-seaside compositions, whose vessel and mysterious red-cloaked passenger draw nearer to shore in each successive painting.
-Elizabeth grows alternately lucid then incoherent as her dementia worsens, scattering her beloved china figurines, murmuring that "The table is leaking", and repeatedly urging Wireman to throw one faceless figurine into her koi pond.
-In a moment of chilling clarity, Eastlake asks Edgar if he has begun painting the ship yet.
+Freemantle comes to learn that his beach house has hosted many successful artists, including Elizabeth, during its eighty-year existence.
+Edgar and Jerome manifest pronounced psychic talents while on or near the island, seemingly stemming from their debilitating brain injuries.
+Edgar's art becomes more vivid and distressing, featuring ship-and-seaside compositions whose vessel and mysterious, red-cloaked passenger draw nearer to shore in each successive painting.
+Elizabeth grows alternately lucid then incoherent as her dementia worsens, scattering her beloved china figurines, murmuring that, "The table is leaking", and repeatedly urging Jerome to throw one faceless figurine into her koi pond.
+In a moment of chilling clarity, Elizabeth asks Edgar if he has begun painting the ship yet.